State of Grace (song)

-Background
+Background and production

-In October 2010, singer-songwriter Taylor Swift released her third studio album Speak Now, which she wrote entirely by herself.
-She co-produced it with Nathan Chapman, who had produced both of her previous albums.
-Speak Now continued the country pop sound of Swift's previous records, with a radio-friendly pop crossover production and elements from various rock subgenres of the 1970s and 1980s decades.
+Taylor Swift wrote her third studio album, Speak Now, entirely herself and produced it with Nathan Chapman, who had produced both of her previous albums.
+Released in October 2010, Speak Now continued the country pop sound of Swift's previous records, with a radio-friendly pop crossover production and elements from various rock subgenres of the 1970s and 1980s decades.

 On Speak Now's follow-up Red, Swift wanted to experiment beyond country pop and worked with different producers.
 Chapman remained a key collaborator on Red—he and Swift produced eight tracks, including "State of Grace".
 It was one of the first songs she wrote in Nashville, Tennessee, before she went to Los Angeles to enlist other producers.

-Production and release

-Engineers Brian David Willis, Chad Carlson, and Matt Rausch recorded "State of Grace", and Justin Niebank mixed it, at Blackbird Studios, Nashville.
+"State of Grace" was recorded by the audio engineers Brian David Willis, Chad Carlson, and Matt Rausch, and it was mixed by Justin Niebank, at Blackbird Studio, Nashville.
 Hank Williams mastered the track at Nashville's MasterMix studio.

+Release and live performances

 From September 24, 2012, to promote Red, Big Machine Records released on the iTunes Store one track each week until the album's October 22 release date as part of a four-week release countdown.
 "State of Grace" was released as the fourth promotional single from Red on October 16.
 An acoustic version, also produced by Swift and Chapman, was released as a deluxe-edition bonus track.
+"State of Grace" charted in the top 50 of singles charts in New Zealand (20), the United Kingdom (36), Ireland (43), and Australia (44).
+The song peaked at number nine on the Canadian Hot 100 and at number 13 on the US Billboard Hot 100.
+In June 2017, it received a gold certification from the Recording Industry Association of America, which denotes 500,000 track-equivalent units based on sales and on-demand streaming.

 Swift performed "State of Grace" live for the first time on November 15, 2012, during the second season of the U.S. version of The X Factor.
 She included it in her set list for the Z100 Jingle Ball at Madison Square Garden, New York City, on December 7, 2012.
-It was the opening number on the set list to Swift's Red Tour (2013–14).
-At the July 10, 2018, concert in Landover, Maryland, as part of her Reputation Stadium Tour, she sang "State of Grace" as a "surprise song".
+It was the opening number on the set list to Swift's Red Tour (2013–2014).
+Swift performed "State of Grace" as a "surprise song" during the July 10, 2018, concert in Landover, Maryland, as part of her Reputation Stadium Tour.
+On the Eras Tour (2023–2024), Swift sang the track during the March 18, 2023, concert in Glendale, Arizona, as a mashup with her 2022 song "You're on Your Own, Kid" at the June 28, 2024, concert in Dublin, Ireland, and as a mashup with her 2022 song "Labyrinth" at the November 21, 2024, concert in Toronto, Canada.

-After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
-The decision came after a 2019 public dispute between Swift and talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums the label had released.
-By re-recording them, Swift had full ownership of the new masters, including the copyright licensing of her songs, devaluing the Big Machine-owned masters.
-The re-recordings of "State of Grace" and the acoustic version, both subtitled "(Taylor's Version)", were released as part of Red's re-recording, Red (Taylor's Version), on November 12, 2021.
-Both "State of Grace (Taylor's Version)" and "State of Grace (Acoustic Version) (Taylor's Version)" were produced by Swift and Christopher Rowe, and recorded by David Payne at Blackbird Studios, Nashville.
-Rowe recorded Swift's vocals at Kitty Committee Studio in Belfast, Northern Ireland, and Serban Ghenea mixed both tracks at MixStar Studios, Virginia Beach, Virginia.